 When you are experiencing font-related problems, the first step towards resolving them is checking whether you have fonts installed in your D365FO environment.
 You can do this by clicking the Show installed fonts button.
 The diagnostic report will pop up on the screen with a list of all installed fonts grouped by their source.
 As simple as that!

 There are three locations where the Docentric rendering engine looks for fonts and loads them in the following order:

 - Custom Azure storage fonts – Custom fonts uploaded to Azure blob storage by users with access to Docentric setup (e.g., functional consultants, power users, administrators, etc.).

 - Custom AOT fonts – Custom fonts deployed via deployable packages or models, which were stored as AOT resources by developers.

 - System fonts – The pre-installed fonts in the D365FO environment.

 Upload custom fonts to Azure blob storage

-From here out, you are now able to use all installed fonts with all Docentric generated reports.
+From here on, you will be able to use all the installed fonts with all Docentric generated reports.